 Family therapy will help makes changes in the family dynamic as a whole.
 Family therapy can help improve communication skills and family interactions.
 It will also provide support for the siblings that may also be impacted by the individual with the OCD diagnosis.

 The development of parenting skills can help create an environment that is less frustrating for everyone and more positive.
 In some cases, a child may participate in parenting training.
 A child can work together with their parents to come up with solutions that work for both of them, consequently helping improve ODD-related problems.

 Involving other authority figures, such as teachers, in the training may be an important part of treatment.

-Medications alone generally aren’t used for ODD unless an individual also has another mental health disorders.
-If an individual has coexisting disorders, such as ADHD, anxiety or depression, medications may help improve these symptoms.
+Medications alone generally aren’t used for ODD unless an individual also has other mental health disorders.

 Social Skills Training

 Children may benefit from therapy that will help him or her be more flexible and learn how to interact more positively and effectively with peers.

 American Psychiatric Association (2019).
 Diagnostic and statistical manual of mental disorders.
 (5th ed.)
 Arlington, VA: American Psychiatric Association.

 American Academy of Child and Adolescent Psychiatry.
 (2019).

 John Hopkins Medicine.
 (2019).
 Oppositional Defiant Disorder in Children.